Codit/practical-api-guidelines/maturity-level-one/README.md

 ```

 ## Use thin controllers
-- Put less logic as possible in the controller.
+- Put as less as possible logic in the controller.
-- Testing and dependency injection.
+- Enhance testing possibilities through dependeny injection.